7 Ways for Caregivers to Protect Their Financial Health

 If you're at a dead end, consider asking your loved one or other relatives to compensate you for the care you're providing.

-This may make you feel uncomfortable, especially if you feel obligated to help out.
-But if you’re helping to care for your family, you shouldn’t have to surrender your funds and your financial stability to do so.
+This may make you uncomfortable, especially if you feel obligated to help.
+But if you're helping care for your family, you shouldn't have to sacrifice your funds or financial stability to do so.

 Recommended for you:

-Guest contributor: Joshira Maduro works as a market research analyst for LendingTree, where she writes insightful pieces that empower people to make better financial decisions.
+Guest contributor: Joshira Maduro is a market research analyst at LendingTree, where she writes insightful pieces that empower people to make better financial decisions.
 She lives in Charlotte, NC, navigating care for her elderly parents.